Pass the Remote: The Pros and Cons of Being a Full-Time Remote Employee

 Perks of Two Days a Week Remote

 Being able to work remotely did have its perks.
-While I didn’t always use the opportunity to work from home, I did appreciate at least having the option to do so, especially with a young toddler in day care.
+I appreciated the flexibility of having the option to work from home, especially with a young toddler in day care.
 I also enjoyed the savings on gas (although one could argue the cost of my monthly bus pass negated the gains in that area).

 Working Full-Time Remote